isage/Adrenaline/docs/src/01-Intro.md

 Adrenaline is two software projects in one: Adrenaline Application (1) and Adrenaline CFW (2).

 1. A software that modifies the official PSP Emulator (PSPemu/ePSP) using [taiHEN CFW framework](https://github.com/yifanlu/taiHEN) to make it possible to run a PSP 6.61 Custom Firmware (CFW).
-2. A Custom Firmware for the Vita's PSPemu that, besides usual PSP CFW features, enables access to PSP XMB and most of the PSP native environment in the PSPemu
+2. A Custom Firmware for the Vita's PSPemu derived from TN-V CFW that, besides usual PSP CFW features, enables access to PSP XMB and most of the PSP native environment in the PSPemu

 > [!INFO]
 > Sony's unmodified PSPemu has a more limited environment, tailored to be enough to run what Sony released on the PS Store.